-Chatham Lodging Will Pay You Towering Rent To Move In With Them
+Chatham Lodging Will Pay You Towering Rent To Move In With It

 Income Balancing and Capital Gains

 The income derived by our Chatham position is calculated for us amongst all of our FTG positions.
 In addition, the percent of total dollars invested is represented and the percent of income produced by each name.
-This helps in our attempt to balance income equally among all of our holdings to mitigate risk to overall portfolio income.
+This helps in our attempt to balance income equally among all of our holdings in order to mitigate risk to overall portfolio income.
 This is always a work in progress.
 As new equities are bought or sold, adjustments are made so that over the long term, each equity will provide an approximately equal amount of income to the portfolio.
 Being that we started Chatham with a small entry position, it will take some time until this company's income catches up to most of our other positions.

-Finally, the column on the extreme right lets us know how each equity is performing as regards to capital gains/losses.
+Finally, the column on the extreme right lets us know how each equity is performing in regard to capital gains/losses.
 Chatham, just begun, reflects a gain as it closed up strongly on Monday.
 Totals run along the top of the application to give a quick synopsis of all aspects of the overall portfolio.

 This is how we monitor the FTG Portfolio in real time and make adjustments to holdings as opportunities present themselves.